Spain Work Permit: Employer-Sponsored Route for Non-EU Nationals

 Both the employer and the employee must meet eligibility criteria.

-• The role is not filled by a local or EU candidate — unless the position appears on Spain’s»hard-to-fill occupations» catalogue published by SEPE (Servicio Público de Empleo Estatal — Spain’s public employment service), in which case the labor market test may be waived
+• The role is not filled by a local or EU candidate unless the position appears on Spain’s «hard-to-fill occupations» catalogue published by SEPE (Servicio Público de Empleo Estatal — Spain’s public employment service), in which case the labour market test may be waived.

 Work permit requirements and key numbers for 2026

-• Employment contract: signed draft contract specifying role, salary, hours, and contractduration (minimum one year recommended)
+• Employment contract: signed draft contract specifying role, salary, hours, and contract duration (a minimum one-year contract is generally recommended).

-• Salary compliance: pay must match or exceed the collective bargaining agreement for therole (consult the relevant convenio for your sector)
+• Salary compliance: pay must match or exceed the applicable collective bargaining agreement (convenio colectivo) for the role and sector.

-• Company documentation: employer’s tax ID (CIF), social security registration, companydeed, and certificate of being up to date with tax and social security obligations
+• Company documentation: employer’s tax identification number (CIF), Social Security registration, company deed, and certificates confirming the company is up to date with tax and Social Security obligations.

-• Labor market test (prueba de mercado laboral): unless the role is on SEPE’s hard-to-filllist, the employer must demonstrate no suitable local candidate was available, typicallyby advertising the position through SEPE for a set period
+• Labour market test (prueba de mercado laboral): unless the role appears on SEPE’s hard-to-fill occupations catalogue, the employer must demonstrate that no suitable local or EU candidate was available, typically by advertising the position through SEPE for the required period.

-• Employee’s documents: valid passport (minimum 12 months remaining), academic orprofessional qualifications (with apostille and certified translation if not in Spanish),criminal record certificate from home country and any country of residence in the last fiveyears, medical certificate
+• Employee documentation: valid passport (minimum 12 months remaining), academic or professional qualifications (with apostille and certified translation where required), criminal record certificates from the home country and any country of residence during the previous five years, and a medical certificate.

-• Processing fee: payable at the time of application (currently in the €10–€20 range for theauthorization forms; consulate visa fees apply separately)
+• Processing fee: payable at the time of application (currently in the €10–€20 range for the work authorization application; separate consular visa fees apply later).

-• Processing time: typically 1–3 months for the work authorization; additional time for theconsulate visa appointment and entry
+• Processing time: typically one to three months for the work authorization, plus additional time for the consular visa appointment and visa issuance.

-After the authorization is granted in Spain, you apply for the corresponding national visa atthe Spanish consulate in your country of residence.
-Once you enter Spain, you have onemonth to apply for your TIE (Tarjeta de Identidad de Extranjero — your Spanish residencecard) at the provincial immigration office.
+After the work authorization is granted in Spain, you apply for the corresponding national visa at the Spanish consulate in your country of residence.
+Once you enter Spain, you have one month to apply for your TIE (Tarjeta de Identidad de Extranjero — your Spanish residence card) at the provincial immigration office.

 How to apply for a Spain work permit